Tōdō Takatora: Edo period

 Later in 1609, Takatora completed the renovation of Iga Ueno Castle into a newly built layered tower-style castle.
-Takatora was also entrusted to renovate the Kameyama Castle in Tanba domain, Kyoto.
-The constructions and renovation of numerous castles were thought to be a preparation of the incoming potential conflicts against Hideyori Toyotomi of Osaka Castle and any feudal lords who were potentially siding with him, including castles built by Takatora.
+Takatora was also entrusted to renovate the Kameyama Castle in Tanba-Kameyama Domain, Kyoto.
+The constructions and renovation of numerous castles were thought to be a preparation of the incoming potential conflicts against Toyotomi Hideyori of Osaka Castle and any feudal lords who were potentially siding with him, including castles built by Takatora.

-In Iga province, it was reported that Tōdō Takatora employed the Iga-ryū Ninjas.
-Aside from Ninjas, he also employs local clans of Iga province as "Musokunin", which is a class of part-time Samurai who had been allowed to retain their clan name but did not have land.
-The Musokunin also worked as farmers during peace, while they are obliged to take arms in the time of war.
+In Iga Province, it was reported that Tōdō Takatora employed the Iga-ryū ninja.
+Aside from ninja, he also employed local clans of Iga Province as "musokunin", which is a class of part-time samurai who had been allowed to retain their clan name but did not have land.
+The musokunin also worked as farmers during peace, while they are obliged to take arms in the time of war.

-in 1614, Takatora participated in the winter phase of siege of Osaka aiding the Tokugawa shogunate.
-He mobilized the Musokunin army from Iga province to besiege the Osaka castle.
+in 1614, Takatora participated in the winter phase of the siege of Osaka, aiding the Tokugawa shogunate.
+He mobilized the musokunin army from Iga Province to besiege Osaka Castle.

 In 1615, during the summer phase of the Osaka campaign, Takatora participated in the Battle of Yao where he crushed the army of Chōsokabe Morichika.

-After the Osaka campaign, He gained another 50,000 koku in 1617 in southern Ise, to which he added 3000 koku in Shimōsa Province which were originally the patrimony of his younger brother.
+After the Osaka campaign, he gained another 50,000 koku in 1617 in southern Ise, to which he added 3000 koku in Shimōsa Province which were originally the patrimony of his younger brother.
 His total holdings of 323,000 koku were the ninth largest in Japan, excluding the shimpan Tokugawa and Matsudaira domains.

-In 1619, Tokugawa Yorinobu was transferred to Wakayama Castle, and the 50,000 koku Tamaru region of southern Ise was transferred from Tsu to Kii Domain; however, Tōdō Takatora received equivalent holdings in Yamato and Yamashiro Provinces in compensation.
+In 1619, Tokugawa Yorinobu was transferred to Wakayama Castle, and the 50,000 koku Tamaru region of southern Ise was transferred from Tsu to Kii Domain; however, Tōdō Takatora received equivalent holdings in Yamato and Yamashiros as compensation.

 On October 5, 1630, Tōdō Takatora died at his residence in Edo.
-His age was 74 years old.
+He was 74 years old.